 Blu-ray is an optical disc and storage device that stores high-definition videos and data.
 Blu-ray originated by combining blue and optical “ray” because it uses blue-violet instead of red laser, unlike other storage devices.
 It has more significant storage space than any other optical storage device.
 Unlike previous storage devices, it can store high-definition videos.
-Blue-violet has a shorter wavelength than red rays so that it can hold more information in small spaces.
+Blue violet has a shorter wavelength than red rays to hold more information in small spaces.

 Blue-ray is 120 millimeters in diameter and 1.2 millimeters in thickness and has the same size as a DVD and CD.
 Single-layer Blu-ray can store 25GB of data, while dual-layer Blu-ray can store 50GB of data.
 Blu-ray gained extreme market dominance as compared to other storage devices.
 Due to the lesser gap between the disk data layer on the disk, the laser can store enormous amounts of data.